fmaguire/amr_training_workshop_practical/README.md

 We can then open `4.hAMRonization/amr_summary.html` in our browser to explore our AMR predictions (again this is at its most useful when running multiple samples)

-## 6. Simple Automation
+## 5. Simple Automation

 We don't want to type in all these commands every time, ideally we want to automate them so they all happen themselves.
 One way we can do this is by writing a "shell script" to do this.

-I've created an example shell script in `6.simple_automation/full_run.sh` that will redo all the commands after setting up your conda environment
+I've created an example shell script in `5.simple_automation/full_run.sh` that will redo all the commands after setting up your conda environment and create outputs in `5.simple_automation/`

 This is just the commands above but with one little trick to store the database and amrfinder versions in variables and give them directly to `hAMRonization`.

-## 7. Workflows
+## 6. Workflows

 Workflows offer a much safer and more efficient way to run a series of commands on a number of samples.
 There are many workflow languages but we are going to use [snakemake](snakemake.readthedocs.io/) today.